I'm starting again...

 Over 50 social founders from across the UK attended our first event.
 It was for social founders only - I turned down many requests from CEOs, COOs, trustees, funders, journalists, who wanted to come along.
 They too all have their reasons to engage with the founder debate, but this first event was for founders only - the space we needed.

-We had four inspirational speakers, all social founders at various stages of their journey, and then in groups we discussed and shared our key challenges, issues, and future activity for the network.
+We had four inspirational speakers, all social founders at various stages of their journey: Saeeda Ahmed, Founder of Education Partnerships UK, Gordon D'Silva OBE, founder of the Hoxton Apprentice and Training for Life, James Partridge OBE, Founder of Changing Faces, and Victoria Thornton OBE HonFRIBA, founder of Open House.
+Then in groups we discussed and shared our key challenges, issues, and future activity for the network.

 What key issues are important to Social Founders?